glpetrikov/FrameLog-rs/Readme.md

 # FrameLog-rs

-**Version 0.1.0** - Early development, API may change
+**Version 0.2.0** - Early development, API may change

-FrameLog is a lightweight library for outputting logs to the console, version on Rust
+FrameLog is a lightweight library for outputting logs to the console and file, version on Rust

-## Version 0.1.0 alpha
+## Version 0.2.0 alpha

 ![Language](https://img.shields.io/badge/language-rust-blue.svg)